Novice000/label-box/README.md

 # Annotate Project

 ## Overview
-Annotate is a web-based application that provides annotation functionalities for managing and organizing data.
+Annotate is a web-based application that provides annotation functionalities for images.
 It is built with a **Django** backend and a **React** frontend, designed to work seamlessly with **Docker** for streamlined development and deployment.
+The application was made with simplicity in mind, many more features can be added as seen fit.

 This project contains configuration files to facilitate deployment on platforms like **Choreo**, though this README focuses on local setup and Docker deployment.